Skip to content

 Using the LockFreeStack code provided in this article, complete the following tasks:

-- Add a counter in the CAS loop to track the total number of CAS retries.
-Under high contention, this number will be very large.
+3. Add a counter in the CAS loop to count the total number of CAS retries.
+This number will be large under high contention.

 Exercise 2: Reproduce the ABA Problem

 The ABA problem is hard to reproduce under normal circumstances because it requires precise scheduling timing.
-But we can use std::this_thread::sleep_for to artificially introduce delays and widen the window:
+But we can use std::this_thread::sleep_for to artificially create a delay to enlarge the window:

-pop(it will sleep before the CAS), and have Thread 2 pop all elements off the stack and push a new node back within those 100ms. - Observe whether Thread 1's CAS succeeds after it wakes up and whether the data is correct.
-If the allocator happens to reuse the address, you've witnessed ABA.
+3. Observe whether Thread 1's CAS succeeds after waking up and whether the data is correct.
+If the allocator happens to reuse the address, you have seen ABA.

 Exercise 3: Tagged Pointer Refactoring

-TaggedPtrtemplate provided in this article to refactorLockFreeStack, makinghead_aTaggedPtr<Node>type. - Re-run the test from Exercise 2 and confirm that ABA no longer occurs.
+2. Re-run the test from Exercise 2 to confirm ABA no longer happens.

-- Think about this: what problems would the tagged pointer approach encounter on a 32-bit platform?
-If the pointer takes up 32 bits, how do you encode the version number in the remaining space?
+3. Think: What problems will the tagged pointer solution encounter on 32-bit platforms?
+If the pointer occupies 32 bits, how do you encode the version number in the remaining space?

 References